 - Developmental Editing of Fiction – Advanced, EFA*

-It’s worth point out that the Author-Editor Clinic course offers trainee editors the opportunity to write a manuscript critique letter in their final assignment and have it reviewed by the course tutor.
+It’s worth pointing out that the Author-Editor Clinic course offers trainee editors the opportunity to write a manuscript critique letter in their final assignment and have it reviewed by the course tutor who is an experienced editor.
 However, it’s optional and not obligatory.

-The EFA Advanced DE course focuses on a full developmental edit with an editorial letter and track commenting in the manuscript.
-This is a very intensive course and the final edit and letter are reviewed by the course tutor.
+The EFA/Club Ed Advanced DE course focuses on a full developmental edit with an editorial letter and track commenting in the manuscript.
+This is a very intensive course and the final edit and letter are reviewed by the course tutor who is also an experienced editor.